 Jon Speer: Mike, let's start to talk about some pros and cons or advantages and disadvantages of a PMA versus a 510K.
 I assume there are some, what are your thoughts?

 Mike Drues: But, there are some significant advantages to a PMA, especially when it comes to what I call competitive regulatory strategy.
 I'll give you a quick example.
-Let's say that we're coming out with a new device, that we're in the kind of gray area, we're sort of between class 2 and class 3, it could go either way.
+Let's say that we're coming out with a new device, that we're in the kind of gray area, we're sort of between class II and class III, it could go either way.

-Mike Drues: If we're working in a large medical device company, which is nothing more than code speak for having a lot of time and a lot of resources, and our competition are a bunch of start ups and small and VC funded companies, it might be advantageous to us to set the bar higher.
-To go to the FDA and argue that this is a class 3 PMA, and by the way it's much easier for me to sell a class 3 device at the FDA than a class 2 because we're already at the top of the pyramid, there's nowhere to go from up.
+Mike Drues: If we're working in a large medical device company, which is nothing more than code speak for having a lot of time and a lot of resources, and our competition are a bunch of startups and small and VC funded companies, it might be advantageous to us to set the bar higher.
+To go to the FDA and argue that this is a class III PMA, and by the way it's much easier for me to sell a class III device at the FDA than a class 2 because we're already at the top of the pyramid, there's nowhere to go from up.

 Mike Drues: The advantage is, although it might make our job a little bit harder, it's also gonna make our competitors job harder to follow in our footsteps.
 And, I guarantee, John, 'cause I've seen this happen many times, if the competition finds out that the folks that are a little bit ahead of them have set the bar at the PMA level, that's gonna cause them to immediately reevaluate their technology strategy as well as perhaps their regulatory strategy.
 It might even cause them to close their doors and go out of business today.

 Mike Drues: That's just one of many examples of what I call competitive regulatory strategy.
 Using regulation as a tactical weapon to your advantage.